Star Wars Battlefront II (2017 video game): Development and marketing

 On May 10, 2016, the development of Star Wars Battlefront II was announced, led by DICE, with Motive Studios being responsible for the single player campaign and Criterion Games responsible for the starfighters gameplay and mechanics.
-The sequel to 2015's rebooted Star Wars Battlefront features content from the sequel trilogy of films.
-Creative director Bernd Diemer has stated that the company has replaced the Season Pass system of paid expansion of content, because that system was determined to have "fragmented" the player community of the 2015 predecessor game.
+During an earning call, EA chief financial officer Blake Jorgensen stated the game would have content from the sequel trilogy of films.
+Creative director Bernd Diemer revealed that the company had replaced the Season Pass system of paid expansion of content, because that system was determined to have "fragmented" the player community of the 2015 predecessor game.
 The new expansion system is designed to allow all players "to play longer".
 Executive producer Matthew Webster announced on April 15, 2017, at Star Wars Celebration that the worldwide release of the game would be November 17, 2017.
 The Battlefront II beta test period started on October 4, 2017, for players who pre-ordered the game.
-It was expanded to an open beta on October 6, and ran until October 11.
+It was expanded to an open beta on October 6 and ran until October 11.
 A 10-hour trial version was made available to EA Access and Origin Access subscribers on November 9, 2017.

 A tie-in novel, Star Wars Battlefront II: Inferno Squad, was released on July 25, 2017.
 Written by Christie Golden, it serves as a direct prelude to the game and follows the exploits of the Galactic Empire's titular squad as it seeks to eliminate what was left of Saw Gerrera's rebel cell after the events of the 2016 film Rogue One.
-On November 10, 2017, Electronic Arts announced the first in a series of free downloadable content for the game, featuring the planets D'Qar and Crait and the playable hero characters Finn and Captain Phasma.
-This content is a direct tie-in to December's Star Wars: The Last Jedi.
+On November 10, 2017, Electronic Arts announced the first in a series of free downloadable content for the game, featuring the planets D'Qar and Crait and the playable hero characters Finn and Captain Phasma, as a tie-in to Star Wars: The Last Jedi.

-ReceptionStar Wars Battlefront II received "mixed or average" reviews, according to review aggregator Metacritic.
-Metacritic user reviews for the PlayStation 4 version reached a low rating of 0.8/10, labeled as "overwhelming dislike", due to the controversies (see below) and review bombing.
+A small LEGO set based on Inferno Squad, called the "Inferno Squad Battle Pack", was released in early 2019.
+Iden Versio was added as a playable character to the mobile free-to-play turn-based role-playing game Star Wars: Galaxy of Heroes in January 2022, ahead of the game's fifth anniversary.